 Market study questions come in 3 main forms:

 - Market Entry

 The first point in this case interview framework, market entry, addresses a scenario where a company is interested in entering a new market.
 You are really answering another question – how much money will they make, will they be profitable entering that market, or how should they enter that market?

 In the second scenario, a company is trying to grow their revenues.
-Your job would be to brainstorm how they could obtain this goal.
-If you look at it through the lens of profitability, would it be by increasing prices or volumes (market study would be the second level of analysis)?
+Your job would be to ultimately determine how they could obtain this goal.
+If you look at it through the lens of profitability, would it be by increasing prices or volumes?
+(Market study would be the second level of analysis).
 If you look at it through the market study lens, you look at market factors (competitors, customers, supply/demand, etc.) that would affect growth plans – and profitability would be the second level of analysis.
-In either case, your job is to identify any warning signs that might hinder this company from achieving this goal.
+In either case, you will want to make a clear recommendation on how to grow revenues and identify identify warning signs that might hinder this company from achieving this goal.

-A final type of market study question would address a company declining in market share.
-In this scenario, you need to focus on overall company growth and how it has been affected by competitors and customer loss.
-You are looking for a way to grow in context to the current market competition.
+Another type of market study question would address a company declining in market share.
+In this scenario, you need to focus on overall company growth/decline and how it has been affected by competitors, market changes, and customer loss.
+You are looking for a way to grow in context to the current market and competition.

 Merger & Acquisition Cases Framework

 M&A cases are the mac-daddy of all consulting cases because they include market sizing, profitability, and market study components – with a fair share of case math thrown in.
 The cases will either be about whether Company A should merge with Company B or if Company Y should purchase Company Z.

 These case prompts often start with a limited amount of factual data relating to both the target business and client company.
 When asking 1-3 clarifying questions and creating your framework, focus 80% on the target and only 20% on the parent/acquirer/client.